Mumantai/Prism_German_Localization/README.md

 # Prism_German_Translation
-German Translation of the popular ROM Hack.
+This is the German translation of the popular ROM Hack made by [RainbowDevs](https://rainbowdevs.com).

 ## How to
 ### Übersetzen und Anpassen: